 Today is freezer organising day!
-I am so rapt with how our fridge turned out after the big clear-out and reorganise last week, so I was looking forward to doing the same with the freezer (my husband thinks it's hilarious that I get excited about organising a freezer... but he's the same when he gets to use his tools!).
+I am so rapt with how our fridge turned out after the big clear-out and reorganise last week, so I was looking forward to doing the same with the freezer (is it strange to get this excited about organising a freezer??
+I think not!).
+Here's how it turned out...

-I usually keep the freezer fairly organised, but I always find that by the end of December, some of my systems go a bit downhill as the mayhem of the month takes over.
-This is what it was looking like when I opened it after our holiday.
+I usually keep our freezer fairly organised, but I always find that by the end of December, many of my systems have gone a bit downhill as the mayhem of the month takes over.
+This is what the freezer was looking like when I opened it after our holiday.
 Not terrible, but I wasn't too sure what was lurking on the top right shelf, and the meat stock had completely run out.

 After a big grocery shop, I separated the meat into meal portions, chopped it up (a huge time-saver when it comes to meal prep), and labelled and dated the ziplock bags for freezing.

-I used this opportunity while everything was out to give the shelf and compartments a wash, and the whole freezer a good wipe-down (again using the vinegar and water combo).
+While everything was out of the freezer, I used the opportunity to give the shelf and compartments a wash, and the whole freezer a good wipe-down (again using the vinegar and water combo).
 I think it's important to always start with a blank slate in any organising project!

-I then looked at what I needed to get rid of, what was working well and what items could use some storage solutions.
-My sister-in-law gave me these awesome Tupperware freezer containers last year for my birthday (she knows me too well!).
+I then looked at what I needed to get rid of, what was working well and what items needed some better/different/new storage solutions.
+My sister-in-law gave me some awesome Tupperware freezer containers last year for my birthday (she knows me too well!), which fit well on the bottom shelf.
 I am happy with how they are working, so there were no real changes there, apart from putting the kids' fish fingers into one of the small containers.
 The 'baking' container holds muffins or cupcakes that my son and I bake each week, so I always have something to throw in lunch boxes.
-The batch of breadcrumbs made from crusts of bread also has it's own large container.
-I popped these containers back into the freezer after a quick wipe.
+The batch of breadcrumbs made from crusts of bread also has its own large container.

 When I made my fridge labels the other day, I did some freezer ones at the same time, so I attached these to the 3 baskets.
 I tried rearranging the shelves so I could fit more in, and this was my first attempt...